princenzmw/alx-system_engineering-devops/0x07-networking_basics/README.md

 - What is the main difference between TCP and UDP
 - What is a port
 - Memorize SSH, HTTP and HTTPS port numbers
-- What tool/protocol is often used to check if a device is connected to a network
+- What tool/protocol is often used to check if a device is connected to a network.